prakashpnvs/prakashpnvs/README.md

 ## Hi there 👋
-I am a Senior Software Engineer with significant experience in building Enterprise level solutions.
+I am a Software Engineer with experience in building Enterprise level solutions.
 </br>My areas of interest include:
 - Backend Engineering
 - Distributed Systems
-- Cloud Technologies
+- Cloud Development
-- Security
 <br>

 ### Connect with me